vimc/montagu-api/readme.md

 * All data returned is in JSON format.
 POST and PUT data is expected as a string containing JSON-formatted data.
 * Dates and times are returned as strings according to the ISO 8601 standard.
 * Unless otherwise noted, URLs and IDs embedded in URLs are case-sensitive.
+* The canonical form for all URLs (not including query string) ends in a slash: `/`.

 ## Touchstones
 Here, all `GET` methods are available to modelling groups, but `POST` methods are only available to authorised VIMC central users.